KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 For each component, there are two ways to resolve resulting errors:

 1. `ContextMenuContainer`
-    1. `BasicContextMenuContainer` is provided as a drop-in replacement.
+    1. `BasicContextMenuContainer` is provided as a drop-in replacement that comes with the framework design language.
     2. Implement your own local `ContextMenuContainer`.
 The following is consumable code that matches the removed implementation.
 Rename it to suit your project and update your references:
         ```csharp
         public class MyContextMenuContainer : ContextMenuContainer